Hello everyone. I’m Sarah from Early Bird Mom and today I’m going to share with you the 6 things you need to do to organize your purse.

 You’ll want to use pouches or zipper bags to categorize the contents of your purse.

 It’s a lot easier to look in a little makeup bag for your lip gloss, instead of hunting around in a jumble of wallet, keys, tissues, and 100 other miscellaneous items.
 You’ll find lots of cute zippered bags at local stores you shop and on Amazon (here’s one of my favorites).
-Or, with back-to-school season upon us, you can grab a few pencil pouches in different colors and put them to good use.
+Or, with back-to-school season upon us, you can grab a few pencil pouches in different colors for storage ideas and put them to good use.